Service as a competitive advantage

 From Service 1.0 to Service 4.0

-Service 1.0 is often still characterized by the goal of service as sales support for the sale of their core products.
-This is primarily about time and materials.
-They supply spare parts and send out service technicians to fix problems.
+Is still frequently characterized by the goal of service as sales support for selling core products.
+The primary focus here is on time and materials.
+They supply spare parts and dispatch service technicians to resolve problems.

-If companies also offer services as consulting services for upgrades, retrofits or machine optimizations and as high-availability solutions, then this spectrum expands.
-Such services are often also linked to newer products or technologies.
-This is Service 2.0 as a product-related Professional Service.
+When companies additionally offer services as consulting for upgrades, retrofits, or machine optimizations, as well as high-availability solutions, this spectrum expands.
+Such services are frequently linked to newer products or technologies as well.
+This represents Service 2.0 as product-related professional services.

-The next stage is Service 3.0 - industrial companies as so-called "as a service solution providers".
-This is where the paradigm shift towards solution providers begins.
-The continued use of new digitalization technology, coupled with an understanding of data and the use of artificial intelligence for data usage, is leading to Service 4.0: the digital platform business.
+The next level is Service 3.0 — industrial companies as so-called "as-a-service solution providers."
+This is where the paradigm shift toward becoming a solution provider begins.
+The further adoption of new digitalization technology, combined with an understanding of data and the use of artificial intelligence for data utilization, leads to Service 4.0: the digital platform business.

 The gradual path to Service 4.0

-However, the transformation of the business model, the associated digitalization and the changes in a company's core capabilities can only take place gradually.
+However, the transformation of the business model, the associated digitalization and the changes in a company's core capabilities can only take place step by step.
 In order to achieve complete customer centricity, the foundations must first be laid.
 To do this, certain conditions and prerequisites must also be met between the individual service levels.

 At the beginning, the focus is always on knowledge of customer needs and the company's own products:

-How well do I know my service products in competition and my profitability?
+• How well do I know my service products in relation to the competition and my profitability?

-How can I optimize the offer and the satisfaction of customer needs?
+• How can the offering and the satisfaction of customer needs be optimized?

 The organization must be set up in such a way that it creates its own performance incentives and independent P&L reporting in the new product areas in order to further develop employees, establish the technologies for digitalization projects and market the services more strongly as products.